(previously known as Camptogramma severata)

 The species occurs in

-DNA analysis has indicated that there may be several species all listed under this name.
+DNA analysis has indicated that there may be several species all listed under this name, so it is often listed as 'Unplaced'.

 Uranides et Phalénites,